Selection of 20 out of 210 photo's

 2012, variable sizes (presented as C-prints, slide show and as part of the artist publication So Are We to the Trees).

-The series shows more than 200 mountains that are each framed by hands forming a triangular shape.
-The shape, the texture and shadows of the hands interact with the landscape, that they echo and accentuate.
-At the same time their gesture can be seen as a second camera.
+The series includes more than 200 mountains that are each framed by hands forming a triangular shape.
+Shape, texture and shadows of the hands interact with that of the landscape.
 The title of the photo series, not only refers to the repetitive gesture of the hands, but also to a mountain range called Endless Chain, in the Rocky Mountains where these mountains were ‘caught’.

 About the mountain chain she named she wrote somewhat less affectionate: ‘A short distance beyond the rock-slide and on the river's right, begins a low, rocky ridge, which for length and unadulterated ugliness cannot be beaten.
 We trailed it for a day and a half and then named it 'The Endless Chain' well named too, for on reaching the Athabasca shores, we found that it still stretched on in an unbroken line for miles down the river’.